MatthewGerber/rlai/src/rlai/meta/index_base.md

 implement, and test algorithmic concepts.
 Sutton and Barto do a nice job of explaining how reinforcement learning works for these environments.
 Below is a list of environments that are not covered in as much detail (e.g., the mountain car) or are not covered at all (e.g., Robocode).
-They are more difficult to train agents for and are instructive for understanding how agents are parameterized and trained.
+They are more difficult to train agents for and are instructive for understanding how agents are parameterized and rewarded.

 * Robocode:  A simulation-based robot programming game with a dynamically rich environment, multi-agent teaming, and a large user community.
 Read more [here](https://matthewgerber.github.io/rlai/case_studies/robocode.html).